Footing and Stem Wall Foundation: Detail, Cost & Construction

 The stem wall may be cast-in-place concrete, concrete masonry block, or another approved foundation wall system.
 It supports the floor framing, slab edge, or crawl space perimeter and keeps wood framing away from direct ground moisture.

 Some stem wall systems may bear directly on soil without a separate spread footing, but this article focuses on the common residential footing and stem wall foundation because that is what most homeowners mean when they use this term.
-HUD’s residential stemwall guidance discusses stemwall foundations and practical design considerations for residential construction.

 5. Add moisture control and drainage